grafana/metrictank/docs/quick-start-docker.md

 statsdaemon_1    | 2016/08/04 12:31:22 ERROR: dialing metrictank:2003 failed - dial tcp 172.18.0.5:2003: getsockopt: connection refused
 ```

-And a little bit later:
+And a little bit later you should see that metrictank starts its listener and statsdaemon connects to metrictank:

 ```
 metrictank_1       | 2016/08/04 11:28:24 [I] DefCache initialized in 50.40667ms. starting data consumption
 metrictank_1       | 2016/08/04 11:28:24 [I] carbon-in: listening on :2003/tcp
 metrictank_1       | 2016/08/04 11:28:24 [I] starting listener for metrics and http/debug on :6060
+statsdaemon_1      | 2016/08/04 11:28:25 now connected to metrictank:2003
 ```

 Once the stack is up, metrictank should be running on port 6060.